-II.SUPER RESOLUTION
+SUPER RESOLUTION А.

-In this base paper the approach that is used for super resolution is a three step process i.e. Registration [8] (or Motion estimation), Interpolation and Restoration as seen in the Fig 1.
+In this paper the approach that is used for super resolution is a three step process i.e. Registration [8] (or Motion estimation), Interpolation and Restoration as seen in the Fig 1.
 The registration is the process in which out of given low resolution image the reference image is selected and the co-ordinate system of all the other low resolution images is converted in to the reference image co-ordinate system.

-This is required process because let us assume we have two image but both are not present in the same co-ordinate system or in other words they are phase shifted to each other that result in the blurring in the image and the SNR of the image will reduce significantly.
+This is required process because let us assume we have two image but both are not present in the same coordinate system or in other words they are phase shifted to each other that result in the blurring in the image and the SNR of the image will reduce significantly.
 That means although we will get the high resolution image but that image will have less information and more noise.
 Second step is the interpolation which is a process of generating data points or information from the existing data points or information.
 So this is main process responsible for the generation high resolution image.

-And the third and the last process are for removing the blurring or any noise from the image.
+And the third and the last improved process are for removing the blurring or any noise from the image using discrete wavelet transform and fusion algorithm.

-Fig 1: Basic Super resolution model
+Fig. 1: Improved Super resolution model

-III.
+II.
 REGISTRATION

 Image registration is the process of aligning two or more images of same scene taken at different times, from different viewpoints and/or by different sensors [14].
 It is a process of transforming different set of data point into one co-ordinate system.
 In this paper motion of the image is restricted to shifts and rotation, so a very simple (though accurate) approach is enough for image registration.
 The following Fig 2 shows different types of registration errors or various forms of degradations.